fedesegala/AppliedProbabilityAfternotes/chapters/chapter03/chapter.typ

   $,
 )<eq_3_bernoulli_variance>

 Now that we have defined all the important characteristics of a Bernoulli random variable, we can try to use is to model some more complex experiment.
-Suppose for example that we want to *replicate* a bernoulli trial multiple times, say $n$ and each of those trials is independent, this is how we get a *Binomial distribution*.
+Suppose for example that we want to *replicate* a Bernoulli trial multiple times, say $n$ and each of those trials is independent, this is how we get a *Binomial distribution*.

 #definition(title: "Binomial Distribution")[
   A variable described as the number of successes $Y$ in a sequence of independent Bernoulli trials $X_i limits(~)^("i.i.d.")
 "Ber"(p)$, has *binomial distribution*.
 Its parameters are $n$, the number of trials, and $p$, the probability of success in each trial.